History of Wahhabism: After 9/11

 In 2003–2004, Saudi Arabia saw a wave of al-Qaeda-related suicide bombings, attacks on Non-Muslim foreigners (about 80% of those employed in the Saudi private sector are foreign workers and constitute about 30% of the country's population), and gun battles between Saudi security forces and militants.
 One reaction to the attacks was a trimming back of the Wahhabi establishment's domination of religion and society.
 "National Dialogues" were held that included "Shiites, Sufis, liberal reformers, and professional women".
-In 2008, then-prince Salman ibn 'Abd al-Aziz asserted:"there is no such thing as Wahhabism.
+During a 2008 meeting with Saudi Arabian King Salman ibn 'Abd al-Aziz (then governor of Riyadh Province), Egyptian-American scientist Ahmed Zewail discussed about the usage of "Wahhabism" by segments of Western media.
+King Salman replied:"there is no such thing as Wahhabism.
 They attack us using this term.
 We are Sunni Muslims who respect the four schools of thought.
 We follow Islam's Prophet (Muhammad, peace be upon him), and not anyone else....
 Imam Muhammad bin Abdel-Wahab was a prominent jurist and a man of knowledge, but he did not introduce anything new.
 The first Saudi state did not establish a new school of thought...
 The Islamic thought, which rules in Saudi Arabia, stands against extremism....
 We have grown tired of being described as Wahhabis.
-This is incorrect and unacceptable."

-In 2009, as part of what some called an effort to "take on the ulama and reform the clerical establishment", King 'Abdullah issued a decree that only "officially approved" religious scholars would be allowed to issue fatwas in Saudi Arabia.
+This is incorrect and unacceptable."In 2009, as part of what some called an effort to "take on the ulama and reform the clerical establishment", King 'Abdullah issued a decree that only "officially approved" religious scholars would be allowed to issue fatwas in Saudi Arabia.
 The king also expanded the Council of Senior Scholars (containing officially approved religious scholars) to include scholars from Sunni schools of Islamic jurisprudence other than the Hanbali madh'hab – Shafi'i, Hanafi and Maliki schools.
 Relations with the Muslim Brotherhood have since deteriorated steadily.
 After 9/11, the then interior minister Prince Nayef blamed the Brotherhood for extremism in the kingdom, and he declared it guilty of "betrayal of pledges and ingratitude" and "the source of all problems in the Islamic world", after it was elected to power in Egypt.
 In March 2014 the Saudi government designated the Brotherhood as a "terrorist organization".